atomix/atomix/README.md

 ```

 ### Submitting [commands](#commands) to the cluster
-To submit commands to the CopyCat cluster, simply call the `submitCommand` method
+To submit commands to the Copycat cluster, simply call the `submitCommand` method
 on any `CopyCatContext`.

 ```java